 In Chapter 13, trustees typically treat awards and settlements arising from post-filing injuries as income or windfalls.
 Therefore, if the award is for more than your exemption amount, you may have to increase payments to the creditors.
 However, unlike Chapter 7, you can dismiss a Chapter 13 at any time if you do not like the result.

-There are exemptions that can protect all or part of the proceeds of a damages award or settlement.
+Bankruptcy exemptions can protect all or part of the proceeds of a damages award or settlement.
 Under the personal injury exemption of bankruptcy code, you can keep up to $23,675 from a personal injury award or settlement, not including pain and suffering or compensation for monetary losses.
 11 U.S.C.
 522(d)(11)(D).
 This number may double to $47,350.00 for a couple filing together if both spouses are plaintiffs.

 As a Pennsylvania bankruptcy lawyer, I usually advise my clients who have personal injury claims to use the federal exemptions, which are much larger than our state exemptions.
 (Some other states have more generous personal injury exemptions.)